DZMM: First fifteen years: 1986–1991

-1991-98: Infusion of public service on radio
+New initiatives: 1991–1998

-In 1991, Aksyon Ngayon, the first-ever program on AM radio devoted solely to public service was created.
-First anchored by Korina Sanchez and Ted Failon, Aksyon Ngayon instantly soared to the top of the ratings list.
-Because of the thousands of less-fortunate listeners flocking the station asking for assistance from the program, the executives decided to create the DZMM Public Service Center, the first-ever separate office exclusively created for public service by a local AM station.
+In 1991 DZMM created Aksyon Ngayon, the first-ever program on AM radio devoted solely to public service.
+Initially anchored by Korina Sanchez and Ted Failon, Aksyon Ngayon instantly soared to the top of the ratings list.
+Because of the thousands of less-fortunate listeners asking for assistance from the program the station's executives decided to create the DZMM Public Service Center, the first-ever separate office created exclusively for public service by a local AM station.

-On November 5, 1993, DZMM launched Pulis, Pulis Kung Umaksiyon, Mabilis.
-The program was first anchored by broadcast icons, Noli de Castro, Jay Sonza, and Mel Tiangco.
-It was created to keep the public informed on the activities of the Philippine National Police.
-It also became a venue for comments and grievances of the listening public on issues concerning the law enforcers.
+On November 5, 1993 DZMM launched Pulis, Pulis Kung Umaksiyon, Mabilis, anchored by broadcast icons Noli de Castro, Jay Sonza, and Mel Tiangco, and created to keep the public informed on the activities of the Philippine National Police.
+It also became a venue for comments and grievances from the listening public on issues concerning law enforcers.

-In 1996, DZMM became the first AM station in the Philippines to be made available in the World Wide Web with its inclusion in ABS-CBN website.
-All programs of the stations are broadcast live and can be enjoyed by Filipinos around the world via The Filipino Channel (TFC).
+In 1996 DZMM became the first AM station in the Philippines to be made available on the World Wide Web via its inclusion in the ABS-CBN website.
+All the station's programs were broadcast live and could be heard around the world via The Filipino Channel (TFC).

-1998: New slogan, Sky Patrol
+In 1998 DZZM re-launched Himpilan ng Malayang Mamamayan as DZMM Radyo Patrol 630 under the leadership of de Castro, ABS-CBN's then-vice president for radio.
+On September 14, 1998 ABS-CBN Sky Patrol was launched.
+Anchored by Ricky Velasco and employing the first-ever news helicopter in the country, Sky Patrol changed the way of delivering and gathering news.
+ABS-CBN Sky Patrol's helicopter served DZMM, ABS-CBN, and the ABS-CBN News Channel until 2017, when it was replaced by video drones.

-In 1998, from Himpilan ng Malayang Mamamayan, DZMM, under the leadership of de Castro, then-ABS-CBN's vice-president for radio, was re-launched as DZMM Radyo Patrol 630.
-By the end of 1999, DZMM moved its transmitting facilities from Libis, Caloocan since before martial law to the state-of-the-art 50,000-watt transmission equipment in Obando, Bulacan.
+By the end of 1999 DZMM had moved its transmitting facilities from Libis, Caloocan to state-of-the-art 50,000 watt transmission equipment in Obando, Bulacan.

-On September 14, 1998, ABS-CBN Sky Patrol, the first-ever news chopper in the country, was launched.
-Anchored by Ricky Velasco, Sky Patrol changed the way of delivering and gathering news.
-ABS-CBN Sky Patrol served as the news chopper of DZMM, ABS-CBN and the ABS-CBN News Channel until 2016 when the Sky Patrol was slowly decommissioned and was replaced by video drones in 2017.
+Second fifteen years: 2001–16